julienreszka/dev-career-tips/README.md

 - [ ] Prevent yourself from [burning out](https://en.wikipedia.org/wiki/Occupational_burnout) by measuring how much time you are spending programming on a project in your text editor with [Wakatime]( https://wakatime.com/
 )
-- [ ] Prevent yourself from getting out of shape by measuring how much physical activity you're doing with [Strava]( https://www.strava.com/
+- [ ] Prevent yourself from getting out of shape, keeping your [physical fitness](https://en.wikipedia.org/wiki/Physical_fitness) by measuring how much physical activity you're doing with [Strava]( https://www.strava.com/
 )
 - [ ] Prevent [lag](https://en.wikipedia.org/wiki/Lag) by having a high speed network connection to internet